How To Get From Tamarindo to Monteverde

 If you live in Costa Rica and have been through that route thousands of times, you will not see anything particularly wrong with this.
 But if you come from a developed country where the roads are much broader, and there are usually multiple lines on all the highways, you might see such a move as imprudent.

 On the other hand, you have the unpredictable weather conditions of Costa Rica.
-You might be driving with a clear sky when suddenly a cloud forms ahead, and it’s pouring rain all over the place.
+You might be driving with a clear sky when suddenly a cloud forms ahead, pouring rain all over the place.
 Driving under changing weather conditions might not be such a big problem during the summertime from December through April, but it can get extremely challenging during the rainy season.

 What’s The Easiest Way to Get from Tamarindo to Monteverde?